 If you’ve decided to import your old faithful vehicle from the U.S. mainland, you must arrange to have it shipped on one of the carriers that call in the islands.
 When it rolls off the ship, collect the bill of lading from the shipper and, with it in hand, trek off to the Internal Revenue bureau to pay the 16 cents per pound road tax.
 This fee is assessed only when you bring your automobile into the territory and are based on NADA (Kelly) Blue Book value.
 You must pay in cash, certified check or money order.

 Once that’s done, go to the Police Department’s Motor vehicle Department for a permit to move your car.
 Next, clear U.S. Customs at an office near your shipper.
 If the car is made totally in the U.S., that means its serial number starts with a 1 or 4, it may come into the Virgin Islands duty free.
-You’ll pay a 6% duty on new cars made outside the U.S. or with foreign-made parts.
-The duty is 3.5%.
-U.S. Customs takes your personal check, cash, certified check or money order.
+U.S. Customs charges a duty for new items entering the Territory at a maximum of 6% of your invoice value on foreign made items, vehicles included.
 Then it’s back to the Motor Vehicle Bureau to get your vehicle inspected and registered.
 Bring your road tax receipt and the title or bill of sale to get your new American Paradise license plates.

 If your pet’s making the move, you must obtain a health certificate from your local vet stating the animal has not been exposed to any communicable diseases and is not sick.
 The certificate must state that the animal is not coming from an area under quarantine for rabies.
 Your pet must be vaccinated against rabies at least 30 days prior and not more than one year before he arrives.
 It is not necessary to have your puppy under 6 months old vaccinated.
 The vet should indicate this on the health certificate.
 Check with your vet regarding status of your pet’s parvo-virus shots.